vampz00/fandom/README.md

 # fandom
-This is a beginners repository please be kind to me.
+This is a beginners repository, please be kind to me.